Spicy Peanut Chicken Chili

 - 1 package (12 ounces) frozen southwestern corn

 - 1 to 2 tablespoons minced chipotle peppers in adobo sauce

 - 6 tablespoons reduced-fat sour cream

 - Minced fresh cilantro, optional

-- Place first nine ingredients in a 6-qt. stockpot; bring to a boil.
+- Place first 9 ingredients in a 6-qt. stockpot; bring to a boil.
 Reduce heat; simmer, covered, until flavors are blended, about 15 minutes.

 Freeze option: Freeze cooled chili in freezer containers.
 To use, partially thaw in refrigerator overnight.
-Heat through in a saucepan, stirring occasionally and adding a little broth if necessary.
-Yield: 6 servings.
+Heat through in a saucepan, stirring occasionally; add a little broth if necessary.